JetBrains/teamcity-pipelines-dsl/README.md

 # TeamCity Pipelines DSL

-**Please note that TeamCity Build Chain DSL Extension (AKA Pipeline DSL) is no longer implemented as a separate library or plugin but included in TeamCity Kotlin DSL implementation and available as such since TeamCity version 2019.2**
+**Please note that THIS REPOSITORY IS OBSOLETE.
+TeamCity Build Chain DSL Extension (AKA Pipeline DSL) is no longer implemented as a separate library or plugin but included in TeamCity Kotlin DSL implementation and available as such since TeamCity version 2019.2**

 Kotlin DSL library for TeamCity pipelines